abhijitsarkar/feign/README.md

       If you are not using Spring Data, you can hand roll your persistence logic.
 Trouble is, Spring Data REST depends on Spring Data and thus, without it, you will have to write all the code for the REST endpoints to manage your request data store.
 Seriously, unless you are paid by hour, do not do it.

+   * Use a different delay strategy: The default delay strategy is `CONSTANT`, meaning the response is delayed by the same amount every time.
+You can choose another from the enum `DelayStrategy`.
+The names are self-explanatory.

 ## Contribute